Sn0whax/xbps-repo/srcpkgs/cachyos-settings-runit/README.md

 | Rotational HDD (`sd*`, `mmcblk*`) | `bfq` |
 | SATA/eMMC SSD (non-rotational) | `mq-deadline` |
 | NVMe SSD (`nvme*n*`) | `adios` else `kyber` |

+> `adios` is an out-of-tree scheduler present only on kernels built with the ADIOS patch (e.g. the CachyOS kernel).
+The rule writes `kyber` first, then attempts `adios`; if `adios` isn't compiled in, that write no-ops and `kyber` remains.

 ### Misc device tuning — `61-cachyos-misc.rules`